The Asterinas Book

 Using GDB to Debug

-To debug Asterinas by QEMU GDB support, one could compile Asterinas in the debug profile, start an Asterinas instance and run the GDB interactive shell in another terminal.
+To debug Asterinas via QEMU GDB support, you can compile Asterinas in the debug profile, start an Asterinas instance and run the GDB interactive shell in another terminal.

 Start a GDB-enabled VM of Asterinas with OSDK and wait for debugging connection: